When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Easy and Fun Color Songs for Preschoolers

-Here are 15 songs about colors for preschoolers.
-You can start singing these as soon as you’ve had your child, and around the age of 18 months, they might start finally grasping colors.
+Here are 15 catchy songs about colors for preschoolers.
+You can start singing these to your baby immediately.
+Around 18 months, they might start identifying colors on their own.

 1. Orange Garden Song